fuzzygroup/blog/resume.md

 ## Profile
 An experienced Software Engineer with a proven ability to innovate and deliver new products in a startup context.
 Heavy focus on testing applications (RSpec, Test Unit / Functional) and agile methodologies.
-Skilled in Ruby, Ruby on Rails, PHP, MySQL and the Apache Web Server.
-Extensive experience with both deploying and administering Rails applications using tools such as Phusion Passenger, Vlad and Capistrano, Git and Docker.
+Skilled in DevOps, AWS, Ansible, Elixir, Redis, Ruby, Rails, PHP, MySQL, Sidekiq, Apache Web Server.
+Extensive experience with both deploying and administering Rails applications using tools such as Phusion Passenger, Vlad, Capistrano, Anistrano, Git and Docker.

 ## Experience